A One-Dimensional Discrete Boltzmann Method for Multidimensional Compressible Flows: Numerical validation

-Figures \ref{Fig03} (a)-(d) present the profiles of density, pressure, velocity, and temperature at $t = 0.25$.
-Symbols represent the DBM results, while solid lines correspond to the exact Riemann solutions.
+Figures \ref{Fig03} (a)-(d) illustrate the profiles of density, pressure, velocity, and temperature at $t = 0.25$.
+The Mach number of the shock wave is $\text{M}_a=1.66$, calculated as the ratio of the shock propagation speed to the upstream sound speed.
+Therefore, the flow in this configuration is compressible, as the Mach number exceeds the commonly used threshold of 0.3.
+Furthermore, symbols represent the DBM results, while solid lines correspond to the Riemann solutions.
 The numerical solution accurately resolves the characteristic wave structures, including a left-propagating rarefaction wave, a contact discontinuity in the middle, and a right-propagating shock wave.
 Excellent agreement is observed between the numerical and exact solutions, demonstrating that the proposed model is capable of accurately simulating compressible flows.

+Moreover, a quantitative comparison of the computational efficiency of the D1V5 and D2V9 models \cite{LinCD2023CPB} is performed.
+The computational time of the D1V5 is 9 s, while that of the D2V9 is 36.33 s.
+The computational time of the D2V9 is about 4 times that of the D1V5.
+This significant efficiency difference is attributed to the reduced number of discrete velocities and the lower spatial dimensionality of the evolution process: the D1V5 evolves the distribution function along a single spatial direction, whereas the D2V9 requires evolution in two spatial dimensions, resulting in a higher number of computational operations per iteration.